 Findings suggest that therapy practitioners must first collaborate with clients to identify the most realistic routine in which a medication habit can be embedded, then identify the location (or social context), and finally identify the cues that will trigger the medication habit.
 Discussion should include not only the physical environment but also the social environment that will support the new habit.

-On the basis of the Sander and Van Oss study’s findings and the literature, the following process for developing a medication habit is recommended:
+On the basis of the Sander and Van Oss study’s findings and the literature, the following process for developing a medication management habit is recommended:

 - Review goals for taking medications: dosage, timing, and instructions.